lucagavril0307/3DPole/README.md

 11.04.2024 -> Added component manual, wiring diagrams and / or other legal information.

+21.05.2024 Added the full Wiring Diagram ( I don't know how I missed that:3 );

 A Polar - based 3D printer made from off-the-shelf parts.